How to generate your API documentation with Postman in 20 minutes

 Adding comments to the endpoints is all you have to do for yourself.
 You will need to go to your collection folder and go to any request you wish to add a description.

-Click on the edit option to add description to the request.
-When you click on the edit link, a new pop up opens for you to add your descriptions.
+Click on the edit option to add a description to the request.
+When you click on the edit link, a new pop up modal opens for you to add your descriptions.

 All that remains is publishing your documentation on Postman server.
-Now go to our collection and go to the options menu.
+Now go to your collection and go to the options menu.

 Now go to the publish docs and see the magic for yourself.